junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H. CON.
 RES.
 440
-congress: One Hundred Tenth Congress of the United States of America
+congress: 110th CONGRESS
-session: At the Second Session
+session: 2d Session
-chamber:
+chamber: In the Senate of the United States,
 ---

 # H. CON.
 RES.
 440

-> Providing for a conditional adjournment of the House of Representatives and a conditional recess or adjournment of the Senate.
+That the resolution from the House of Representatives (H. Con.
+Res.
+440) entitled “Concurrent resolution providing for a conditional adjournment of the House of Representatives and a conditional recess or adjournment of the Senate.”, do pass with the following

-That when the House adjourns on any legislative day on a motion offered pursuant to this concurrent resolution by its Majority Leader or his designee, it stand adjourned until 11 a.m. on Saturday, January 3, 2009, or until the time of any reassembly pursuant to section 2 of this concurrent resolution, whichever occurs first; and the Senate may adjourn or recess at any time from Thursday, October 2, 2008, through January 3, 2009, on a motion offered pursuant to this concurrent resolution by its Majority Leader or his designee until such time as specified in that motion, but not beyond noon on January 3, 2009, and it may reassemble pursuant to section 2 of this concurrent resolution.
+*(1)On page 1, line 3, strike from Monday, September 29, 2008, through Friday, October 3, 2008,*

-## § 2.
+*(2)On page 2, line 2, strike that and all that follows through line 9 and insert: the Senate may adjourn or recess at any time from Thursday, October 2, 2008, through January 3, 2009, on a motion offered pursuant to this concurrent resolution by its Majority Leader or his designee until such time as specified in that motion, but not beyond noon on January 3, 2009, and it may reassemble pursuant to section 2 of this concurrent resolution.*

-The Speaker of the House and the Majority Leader of the Senate, or their respective designees, acting jointly after consultation with the Minority Leader of the House and the Minority Leader of the Senate, shall notify the Members of the House and the Senate, respectively, to reassemble at such place and respective time as they may designate if, in their opinion, the public interest shall warrant it.
+*(3)On page 2, line 15, strike “time” and insert: respective time*